kanopy-platform/buildah-plugin/README.md

-# multi-arch-images
+# buildah-plugin
-This is a tool that assembles an OCI compliant manifest from the architecture specific images (amd64, arm64) built for an application.
-This allows the resulting single image to support multiple architectures.
+This is a Drone compatible plugin that executes [buildah](https://github.com/containers/buildah) commands.